wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

     <img src="images/image7.png" width="500">
 </p>

 1. Copy and paste the `EXT_LB_URL` output value into a web browser.
-The URL resolves to an internal web application (spoke1-vm1, 10.1.0.10) hosted in the spoke1 network.
+The URL's address is a frontend IP on the external TCP/UDP load balancer.
+After the VM-Series inspects and translates the traffic, the URL resolves to the web VM `10.1.0.10` in spoke1.

 <p align="center">
     <img src="images/image8.png" width="500">